Ethan-Ryan-Anderson/jsRockPaperScicsors/README.md

-Yeah um dont play this its garbage gui and ugly i mean it works but its gross
+bad gui for now, will fix later but its 1 am and i want sleep